 As the Lehman Brothers Collapsed and the entire world fell to its knees, Nicole walked away from a pensionable job in RTE to fulfil her childhood dream to become a confectionery queen.

-Pandora Bell, belongs to the Belle époque, that glorious hiatus between wars, when Europe flourished.
+Our heroine, Pandora Bell, belongs to the Belle époque, that glorious hiatus between wars, when Europe flourished.
 It is at this time when Pandora Bell, as we will now refer to Nicole’s Grandaunt, travelled Europe in search of both adventures and the best quality confectionery the world had to offer.

 This is thus a story of full circles: it started in the Limerick train station in 1928, with a young Pandora Bell perched aboard a steam train; and came to fruition in 2008, with the creation of Pandora Bell, at the outskirts of the Georgian city of Limerick, where the best confectionery of Europe is fashioned.